wizard23/asimov-hex/docs/system-description/apps/tile-editor/index.md

 - Enter math expressions for side lengths and angles; use "?" for solver-assisted unknowns.
 - Define constants once and reuse them across all expressions.
 - Save and load tilings via JSON; loading recenters the view.
+- Optionally draw unit-length axes at the origin to see the coordinate orientation.

 ## Developer-facing overview
 - The app is a single-page entry in `tile-editor.html` and `src/apps/tile-editor/index.ts`.
 - Rendering is handled by Pixi.js.
 UI controls are built with Tweakpane.
 - Geometry expressions are parsed by `ExpressionParser` and evaluated against a constants map.
 - Polygon types (shared geometry definitions) and instances (position + rotation) are separate.
+- Instance position represents the polygon center; geometry is centered before rotation.

 ## Core sub-apps
 - ["Editor Controls"](./editor-controls.md) for global editing inputs like scale, view offset, constants, and centering.